-These KEXT Files get added onto your Mac/MacBook when you are using third-party devices.
+These KEXT Files get added to your Mac/MacBook when you are using third-party devices.
 If you are not sure about it, your best bet is to look and see what third-party extensions are currently there on your machine.

-In order to do so, Open up terminal from your utilities and type in the following to see the non-Apple KEXTs.
+To do so, Open up terminal from your utilities and type in the following to see the non-Apple KEXTs.

 Kextstat | grep –v com.apple